chirag-ji/flutter-aio/Readme.md

 # A docker image for building the flutter releases in runners

-[flutter-aio](https://github.com/chirag-ji/flutter-aio) repository contains the container which can be used in runners for building the releases in fewer efforts.
+[flutter-aio](https://github.com/chirag-ji/flutter-aio) repository image contains the images which can be used in runners for building the releases in fewer efforts.

 #### This repository includes: